sarazong/Predicting_SF_Housing_Price/README.md

 3. where in the city is more affordable?
 4. what is the price we should offer for our target property?

 Property price in San Francisco has increased continously from 2012 to 2019 for 126%.
-Today, the majority of the properties in San Francisco costs over a million dollars.
+Today, the majority of the properties in San Francisco cost over a million dollars.
 In this project, with the data scraped from a real estate listing website, I am looking into the factors that affect the property price in San Francisco in the past year.
 I am hoping to build a linear regression model that could accurately predict the property price.

 <img src="https://github.com/sarazong/Metis_project2/blob/master/project2_images/home.jpg" alt="home" width="500" height="300">